keithalewis/math/qm.md

 ---
 title: Quantum Markets
-abstract: Notes on Quantum Msrkets by Jack Sarkissian.
+abstract: Notes on Quantum Markets by Jack Sarkissian.
 ---

-Notes on _Quantum Msrkets_ by Jack Sarkissian.
+Notes on _Quantum Markets_ by Jack Sarkissian.

 ## Notation